 The Art Faculty by Pathlight School

 The Art Faculty is a platform to promote the unique art talents of our students.
 Through the sale of their artworks and merchandise, we hope to provide an income stream from the royalties they earned.
-Our products are available at the mall and online: Visit eMall
+Products are available at various locations including Pathlight School Campus 1, The Enabling Village, Concessionaires at Tangs Orchard and VivoCity, Commune stores and online.

 A fully-equipped industrial kitchen where our vocational students are trained for ITE Skills Certificate (ISC) in baking.
 The bakeshop is also an Approved Training Centre for ISC Baking.